 Note: During extreme heat or cold weather conditions it is best to arrange for shipment to an address where the ants will be delivered inside or to a Post Office Box.
 If possible please use an address of this type to help minimize loss of ants in shipment.

 Note: Not all horned lizards eat harvester ants.
 If your lizard comes from a high elevation area like Colorado, Wyoming, Utah mountains, or if it is young it may not eat harvester ants.
 Please read Care Instructions below for more information.
+The Texas Horned Lizard and the California Coastal Horned Lizard are protected species and should not be captured or kept as pets.

 First of all Don't touch the ants!
 They can inflict a painful sting.
 Horned lizards have some immunity to it at least.
 The sting normally causes pain and swelling.
 If you are ever stung apply ice to the area until the pain subsides.
 If symptoms persist call your physician.
 Persons who are allergic to insect stings should be especially careful as they may require emergency medical attention in the event of an allergic reaction.